yandex-cloud/docs/en/compute/quickstart/ig.md

 1. On the left-hand panel, select ![image](../../_assets/compute/vm-group-pic.svg) **Instance groups**.
 1. Click **Create group**.
 1. Under **Basic parameters**:
    * Enter a name and description of the instance group.
-Naming requirements:
+The naming requirements are as follows:

       {% include [name-format](../../_includes/name-format.md) %}